↑

 My Personal Wildgrain Box Review/Experience (Arrival Condition)

-I’ve had four different Wildgrain boxes delivered at the time of this writing—spoiler alert: I’ve subscribed— but, the condition of the box upon arrival hasn’t been consistently fabulous.
+I’ve had a year’s worth of Wildgrain boxes delivered at the time of this writing—spoiler alert: I’ve subscribed.
 All items are packaged and sealed individually (yay!), and everything comes inside a heavyweight cardboard box with dry ice, so the products should remain frozen while shipping.

 The first box arrived in perfect condition—after this is when I subscribed—but the second box was a bit beaten up on its journey.
 Fortunately, everything was still frozen, and all was well.
 The third box arrived intact and frozen, but one package of pasta had broken open—probably due to a rough voyage.
-My next box arrives later this month, so I’ll update this when it arrives.
-(Update: It arrived and everything was in great shape.)
+The next box arrived with everything in great shape.
+(I think they’ve been refining the packaging to see what works best.)

 My Wildgrain Reviews (The Products)